Contemporary Recommendation Systems on Big Data and Their Applications: A Survey: Introduction

-Furthermore, recommendation systems are one of the most common applications in the field of big data \cite{li2021research, li2021sports}.
-It can predict a user's interest in purchasing items using a large amount of data in terms of purchase history, ratings, or online reviews.
-There are four types of commonly used recommendation systems \cite{numnonda2018real}: content-based, collaborative filtering-based, knowledge-based and hybrid-based.
-Each type of recommendation system has its advantages and disadvantages \cite{xiao2018personalized}.
-For example, collaborative filtering-based recommenders may suffer from sparsity, scalability \cite{huang2019multimodal}, and cold-start problems, while content-based recommenders may have limited ability to expand users' existing interests \cite{zhang2018mcrs, benouaret2020comparative}.
+Furthermore, in the domain of big data, recommendation systems are highly prevalent, as detailed by Li et al. \cite{li2021research, li2021sports}.
+These systems predict user interests in purchasing based on extensive data analysis, including purchase history, ratings, and reviews.
+There are four widely recognized types of recommendation systems, as identified by Numnonda \cite{numnonda2018real}: content-based, collaborative filtering-based, knowledge-based, and hybrid-based, each with distinct advantages and drawbacks, as Xiao et al. elucidate \cite{xiao2018personalized}.
+For example, collaborative filtering-based systems may face issues such as data sparsity and scalability, as Huang et al. mention \cite{huang2019multimodal}, and cold-start problems, while content-based systems might struggle to diversify user interests, as noted by Zhang et al.~\cite{zhang2018mcrs} and Benouaret et al.~\cite{benouaret2020comparative}.

-The rest of this paper is organized as follows.
-Section II presents a comprehensive review of historical and recent state-of-the-art approaches in recommendation systems, followed by an in-depth analysis of groundbreaking advances in recommendation systems.
-Section III describes the issues faced in recommendation systems based on big data such as sparsity, scalability, diversity, and how to address these issues in modern recommendation systems.
-Finally, the summary is given in Section IV.